Unlocking the Motorola G23 (and some words on Motorola)

 We had it, we thought.

-The key from the first command, unfortunately, was not the one we were looking for.
+The key from the first command, unfortunately, was not the one we were looking for (or so, we thought at first).

-I tried looking back at LK, and I found out the function that generates the key, which used a SHA256, and for a few days, we tried to reverse engineer the key, but we couldn’t.
+I tried looking back at LK, and I found out the function that checks for the correct key, and, for a few days, I tried to reverse engineer the key, but I couldn’t.

 Then for another week or two, we focused on trying again to force BROM, and Diablo contacted R0rt1z2, who apparently had experience with MediaTek devices.